itteco/iframely/whitelist/README.md

-Here is whitelist json file exptected with name pattern "iframely-*.json".
+Here is whitelist json file expected with name pattern "iframely-*.json".
 Lastest filename considered to be actual.